 3. Tooting Bec Lido, London, England

-Opened in 1906, this sprawling freshwater pool (the UK's largest) spans 295 feet, holds 1 million gallons of water, and is considered a summertime haven by locals (it's also enclosed within the scenic Tooting Bec Common, a popular park).
+Opened in 1906, this sprawling open-air freshwater pool (the UK's largest) spans 295 feet, holds 1 million gallons of water, and is considered a summertime haven by locals (it's also enclosed within the scenic Tooting Bec Common, a popular park).
 Accessed by the Tooting Bec tube stop, the lido is only a 45-minute ride from central London, and offers a separate sunbathing area, cafe, and a row of eye-catching multi-colored changing cabins.
-Entrance fee: $9.40.
+Entrance fee: 7.90 euro or about $9.50.

 4. Piscine Nakache, Toulouse, France